codingEzio/codingezio.github.io/content/2023-01-23-on-Video-Technology.md

 +++
 title = "On Video Technology"
-description = "Thoughts and notes on Reactive Programming"
+description = "Thoughts and notes on Video Technology"
 +++

 > Just an overview, not really a grand topic that I want to explore at the moment.